chahak13/game-of-life/README.md

 5. The output will be stored in the `outputs/` folder with the name `<pattern file name>_output_<iterations>_iterations.png`

-**The output images are made using a color map where 0 corresponds to the purple color and 1 corresponds to yellow.**
+**The output images are made using a color map where a dead cell corresponds to the purple color and an alive cell corresponds to yellow.**

 ## Pattern Files